Scaffolding Accident Claims

 - transport costs related to your accident and injury, such as the cost of getting a taxi to and from hospital appointments

-Our experienced solicitors will be able to offer you a realistic guideline of the likely compensation offer that you should be able to achieve during your initial consultation.
-We will then work closely with you to gather as much evidence and documentation as we can to build a strong case against the negligent party, and help secure you the highest possible settlement award.
+An experienced solicitor will be able to offer you a realistic guideline of the likely compensation offer that you should be able to achieve during your initial consultation.
+Your solicitor will then work closely with you to gather as much evidence and documentation as they can to build a strong case against the negligent party, and help secure you the highest possible settlement award.

-Our personal injury solicitors are highly experienced and skilled in working on all types of workplace accident claims, including those relating to scaffolding accidents.
-We are able to utilise our expert knowledge in order to build the strongest case with the view to achieving the highest compensation offer possible.
-Furthermore, we offer a host of benefits to our clients, including the following:
+The personal injury solicitors we work in partnership with are highly experienced and skilled in working on all types of workplace accident claims, including those relating to scaffolding accidents.
+They can utilise their expert knowledge in order to build the strongest case with the view to achieving the highest compensation offer possible.
+Furthermore, these solicitors offer a host of benefits to their clients, including the following:

 - Solicitors that have experience and knowledge specific to your type of claim